 - the maximum VCL Bit Rate is constrained to be 80 Mbps with CpbVclFactor and CpbNalFactor being fixed to be 1000 and 1100, respectively.

+Note that HEVC_8K-Dec is mentioned as a reminder of TS 26.511 references.
+It may not be relevant in the context of AR glasses.
+As said in introduction to this chapter, this discussion is left for further study.

 Encoding